Last updated on, removing one outdated retailer link for the MSR DragonFly.

 Integrated (All-In-One) Canister Gas Stove Systems

-Proponents of these systems – who tend to be ultralight thru-hikers in the USA – love the speed and ease: just pour in the water, press the ignition button and you’ve got a hot, insulated mug of tea or coffee (or a dehydrated meal) within a couple of minutes.
+As the name suggests, they are mainly designed for boiling rather than cooking, prioritising the needs of hikers in the mountainous backcountry.
+Just pour in the water, press the ignition button and you’ve got a hot, insulated mug of tea or coffee (or a dehydrated meal) within a couple of minutes.
 These systems deconstruct and pack into their own pots/mugs, so they’re relatively compact and simple to store, too.

-Alcohol Camping Stoves For Cycle Touring & Bikepacking
+Alcohol-Burning Camping Stoves For Cycle Touring & Bikepacking

 The D.I.Y.
-Alcohol Stove
+Beer Can Alcohol-Burning Stove

 One of the best gifts I ever received on the road was a stove made from a single empty Gin & Tonic can.
 More than ten years later I am still using the same stove, having taken it on bike tours, overnight trips closer to home, festivals, and even used it in city parks while waiting for trains in order to save money on hot beverages.

-Making the stove will take you about 10 minutes and requires nothing more than a pocket knife, and optionally a pair of scissors.
-The stove runs on meths and other types of high-strength alcohol.
+Making the stove will take you about 10 minutes and requires nothing more than a pocket knife and one empty drinks can.
 You also get that priceless smug feeling that comes with having a) pulled off a really cool DIY project and b) saved yourself a hundred quid on a WhisperLite.

 More than one of you?
 Get a bigger pot, then make three burners and arrange them in a triangle.
 Windy?
 Use your cheap foam roll-mat or a couple of panniers as a windbreak.

-Minimal Alcohol Camping Stoves For Ultralight Bikepacking
+Compact Alcohol Camping Stoves For Solo Ultralight Bikepacking & Cycle Touring

-Alpkit have recently entered the alcohol stove market with the 150g Bruler.
+Alpkit have recently entered the alcohol stove market with the 150g Bruler (£30, direct).
 As with all Alpkit’s gear, it’s simple, lightweight and very good value, and pairs up nicely with (and fits inside) their 120g MyTiPot 900, resulting in a frame bag-friendly packed diameter of 123mm and a total weight of 270g.
 The main advantage over the DIY option is the addition of a windshield and a flame regulator.
 This is a great option for a solo rider looking to save weight and pack size.

-Almost as light and slightly cheaper is the 330g Mini Trangia (Amazon UK* / AlpineTrek.co.uk*) (more on Trangia below), in which a 0.8l pot and a small nonstick frying pan are included.
+Almost as light and slightly cheaper is the 350g Mini Trangia (£30/€35 / Amazon* / Go Outdoors* Alpine Trek* / eBay*), in which a 0.8l pot and a small nonstick frying pan are included.
 Designed for mountain marathon competitions, it also prioritises light weight and small pack size, occupying just 67mm of width in your frame bag.

-Complete Alcohol Stove Systems For Cycle Touring
+Full-Featured Alcohol Camping Stove Systems For Cycle Touring & Bikepacking Groups/Couples

-Trangia stoves are part of modular systems, in which you choose the most appropriate size and combination of pots and pans, plus a choice of bare aluminium, hard-anodised or non-stick finishes, to suit your budget and cookery ambitions (you can also buy all the components separately and assemble your own system).
+Trangia stoves are modular systems, in which you choose the most appropriate size and combination of pots and pans, plus a choice of bare aluminium, hard-anodised or non-stick finishes, to suit your budget and cookery ambitions (you can also buy all the components separately and assemble your own system).
 They’re far from the smallest and lightest cooking systems, making them a better bet for fully loaded cycle touring than ultralight bikepacking, but they are extremely reliable and time-tested.

 Each system includes the burner itself, a windshield and pot stand, and the cookware, and it all fits together for packing in a rather pleasing fashion.
 Basic systems include two 1‑litre aluminium pots and a frying pan.
 The most comprehensive packages include 2 hard-anodised pans, a non-stick frying pan and a kettle.